 - 2.a.
-Multi-Modal Environment.
+Multi-modal Options.
 Encourage non-driving modes of travel and multi-modal connections to local institutions by providing sufficient space for installations such as bus shelters and bicycle racks. - 2.b.
-Bicycle Connections.
-Support proposed bicycle facilities in the Specific Plan area per the City's Bicycle Transportation Action Plan (BTAP), including various cycle tracks, bicycle lanes, Greenways, Roseways, and associated traffic calming improvements. - 2.c.
 Pedestrian Environment.
-Improve pedestrian conditions throughout the Specific Plan area through expanded sidewalks, more streetscape amenities and shade, paseos, and pedestrian-oriented design to enhance walkability. - 2.d.
+Improve pedestrian conditions throughout the Specific Plan area through expanded sidewalks, more streetscape amenities and shade, paseos, and pedestrian-oriented design to enhance walkability. - 2.c.
 Pedestrian Mobility.
-Support the addition of signalized crossings, bulbouts, crosswalk treatments, pedestrian lighting, and other improvements that promote safe, comfortable pedestrian connections aligned with the City's Pedestrian Plan. - 2.e.
+Support the addition of signalized crossings, bulbouts, scramble and other crosswalk treatments, pedestrian lighting, and other improvements that promote safe, comfortable pedestrian connections. - 2.d.
+Bicycle Connections.
+Support proposed bicycle facilities in the Specific Plan area per the City's Bicycle Transportation Action Plan (BTAP), including various cycle tracks, bicycle lanes, Greenways, Roseways, and associated traffic calming improvements. - 2.e.
 Parking Management.
-Continue to support a "park once" approach in the district's retail and entertainment destinations that allows visitors to park once and visit many destinations, while supporting shared parking and other creative approaches to parking supply throughout the district. - 2.f.
+Continue to support a "park once" approach in the District's retail and entertainment destinations that allows visitors to park once and visit many destinations, while supporting shared parking and other creative approaches to parking supply throughout the District. - 2.f.
 Parking Reductions.
 Reduce parking requirements to incentivize historic preservation, the provision of public open space, transit usage, and to lower the cost of development. - 2.g.
 Parking Impacts.
-Employ design standards and parking reductions to reduce the visual impacts of parking lots and structures.
+Employ design standards and parking reductions to reduce the visual impacts of parking lots and structures, and minimize the number of curb cuts to reduce intermodal conflicts.